-Ms. Trish Foster October 23, 2019 Page 3
+Mr. Brom Stibitz October 23, 2020 Page 3

-The September 30, 2018 funding valuations and the September 30, 2019 financial reporting valuations were based upon assumptions that were recommended in connection with a study of System experience covering the period from October 1, 2012 through September 30, 2017.
-Future actuarial measurements may differ significantly from those presented in the annual valuations due to such factors as experience differing from that anticipated by actuarial assumptions, or changes in plan provisions, actuarial assumption/methods or applicable law.
+The September 30, 2019 funding valuations and the September 30, 2020 financial reporting valuations were based upon assumptions that were recommended in connection with a study of System experience covering the period from October 1, 2012 through September 30, 2017.
+Future actuarial measurements may differ significantly from those presented in the annual valuations due to such factors as experience differing from that anticipated by actuarial assumptions, or changes in plan provisions, actuarial assumptions/methods or applicable law.
 Due to the limited scope of the assignment, we did not perform an analysis of the potential range of future measurements.